 Logistics and the transportation of goods are very diverse and complex industries.
 Shippers rely on overseas shipping, air transportation, and ground delivery to move freight.
-It involves many shipping modes or different types of transportation and ways of shipping goods.
+Therefore, it involves many shipping modes or different types of transportation and ways of shipping goods.

-Sometimes, it may be challenging for a company to choose the right mode of transportation to reach the best result.
-It can be especially difficult if you are new to domestic or global shipping.
+Sometimes, it may be challenging for a company to choose the suitable mode of transportation to reach the best result.
+In addition, it can be challenging if you are new to domestic or global shipping.
 However, knowing the differences and benefits of each transportation method will help you define the option that will work best for you.